plone/guillotina/docs/source/developer/applications.md

 ## Creating

-An application is a python package that implements an entry point to tell guillotina to load it.
+An application is a Python package that implements an entry point to tell guillotina to load it.

-If you're not familiar with how to build python applications, please [read documentation on building packages](https://python-packaging.readthedocs.io/en/latest/) before you continue on.
+If you're not familiar with how to build Python applications, please [read documentation on building packages](https://python-packaging.readthedocs.io/en/latest/) before you continue.

 In this example, `guillotina_myaddon` is your package module.